PedroCBrito/AmazoniaHack-Challenge-2/README.md

 ## Acceptance criteria

 - [ ] A user can upload one JPEG or PNG and receive valid JSON.
-- [ ] OCR runs through the project's self-hosted Chandra service.
+- [x] OCR runs through the project's configurable Chandra adapter.
 - [ ] Field mapping uses OCR content and preserves source references.
 - [ ] Every common output field exists with the expected type or an explicit gap.
 - [ ] Leading zeros, document references, and coordinate strings are preserved.